 Intersectionality is an important concept to understand and bear in mind when thinking about inclusion.
-An understanding of intersectionality helps us recognise that people's lived experiences are complex and not simply about being part of one particular group.
-Protected characteristics provide a useful framework for understanding diversity, but the world isn't experienced based on one single characteristic - intersectionality is the next step in understanding the complexity and nuances around people's lived experience
+It is the next step in understanding and recognising the complexity and nuances of people's lived experiences; they are not simply about being part of one particular group.
+Protected characteristics provide a useful framework for understanding diversity but the world isn't experienced based on one single characteristic.